Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Introduction

 The remainder of this paper is structured as follows.
 Sec.~\ref{sec:NMPC} reviews NMPC, introducing both SQP and iterative LPV-MPC as the basis for this paper.
 Sec.~\ref{sec:unification_sqp_lpv} develops a unified framework that combines the two approaches through a differential formulation and unifies the zero-order method.
 Then, Sec.~\ref{sec:simulation_study} presents a simulation study, highlighting convergence behavior and computational complexity as well as the applicability of the method for autonomous racing.
-Finally, Sec.~\ref{sec:experiment} complements these results with experimental validation.
+Finally, Sec.~\ref{sec:experiment} presents the experimental validation.